 I eat yogurt or kefir almost everyday, I stick with plain unsweetened low fat or full fat yogurt.

 The added sugar in most yogurts will counteract it’s cleansing effects, so look for brands with no added sugar and for cultures such as Lb acidophilus or Lb bulgaricus.

 You can freeze it, toss fruit or cereal or add it to a healthy shake.

 Of the nine essential amino acids that the body can not produce on its own, eggs contains them all, which makes this little guy a “complete protein”.

 The egg is a nutrient dense food, filled with b-vitamins, selenium and choline (which helps developing brains in utero.)

-With only 80 calories per egg, 5 grams of fat and 7 grams of protein, it is a power breakfast.
+With 5 grams of fat and 7 grams of protein per egg, they make a power breakfast.

 Try to mix egg whites and whole eggs together to keep the calories in check while still reaping the benefits of all the vitamins found in the yoke.

 Eggs became my best friend while training for my Hawaiian Tropic competitions – Fiorella

 They are also very versatile and can be used in frittatas, omelets, and egg salads.
 Try them hard-boiled as a portable snack.
 See Fiorella’s video on eggs here.